 There are other ways to organize the polygon lists at the leaves: move the polygon currently being hit to the front of the list; or, swap it with the one in front of it.
-However, according to Ar et al. [2], the strategy that sorts the list seemed to work best.
+However, according to,2 the strategy that sorts the list seemed to work best.

-According to the same authors, the performance gain in their experiments was a factor of about 2-20.
+According to,2 the performance gain in their experiments was a factor of about 2-20.